MaxPeal/tonixxx/README.md

 # ABOUT

-tonixxx assists developers in managing cross-platform software builds.
-No need for dedicated hardware for each platform, no need for dual booting. tonixxx pours your code through arrays of Vagrant boxes, yielding robust, reliable binaries for different operating system kernels.
-It's great for managing software ports from your laptop or CI server!
+tonixxx assists developers in cross-compiling software projects.
+No need for dedicated hardware, nor dual booting, nor configuring obscure toolchains.
+Instead, tonixxx pours your code through arrays of Vagrant boxes, yielding robust, reliable binaries targeting assorted operating system kernel environments. tonixxx is language and platform agnostic, so you can build to and from a multitude of operating systems, and build projects written in a multitude of programming languages.
+It's great for automating software ports from your laptop or CI server!

 # INSTALL